sophiekaymiller/universal-cpa-review-static-site/_products/reg.md

 name_full: REG Exam
 checkout_code: REGBUNDLE
 bundle_checkout_code: all
-short_description: 'Enhance your REG exam study schedule with the best online CPA exam study resource.
-The Universal CPA Review Online Test Bank is a brand-new supplement in studying for the Uniform CPA Exam.
-Our REG test bank includes over 1,100 multiple choice practice questions that come with detailed answer rationales, as well as 65 task-based simulations to better prepare you for test day.
+short_description: 'Enhance your Regulation (REG) exam study schedule with the best online CPA exam study resource.
+The Universal CPA Review Online review course offers candidates over 300 pages of e-book textbook materials, 10 hours of animated video lectures, over 1,100 multiple choice practice questions that come with detailed answer rationales, and 65 task-based simulations to better prepare you for test day. '

-'
 thumbnail: "/uploads/2019/03/05/REG COMBO.png"
 features:
 - 1,100 Multiple choice REG questions that replicate the CPA exam.
-- In depth explanations that will give you a step-by-step, systematic way of solving problems.
+- Over 10 Hours of Animated Video Lectures
 - 65 Task-based simulations that will prepare you for test day.
 - Licensed AICPA questions that have been distributed in actual past Uniform CPA Exams.
-date: 2018-06-07 02:59:40 +0000
+date: 2018-06-07T02:59:40.000+00:00
 has_trial: false
 layout: product
-price: "$225"
+price: "$299"
-old_price: ''
+old_price: "$350"
 tags:
 - practice
 - featured